 We have a system that grades your marketing score.
 But to give leads access to that system, we have to create their login credentials manually.
-When someone converts on the Learn Your Marketing Score tool, we promise them their login information within 24 hours.
+When someone converts on the Growth Grader tool, we promise them their login information within 24 hours.
 It's easy to imagine multiple scenarios where this could end up being forgotten, resulting in the lead never getting access to the tool.

 That doesn't make us look good.

 To ensure leads are never forgotten, we send out internal notification emails to staff members when someone converts on that, specific offer.

 Step 8: How to Manually Enroll a List or Contact into a Workflow